In December 2018, ThinkProgress ratified their second union contract with the WGAE (click here to read it).

-On July 25, 2016, the editorial employees at ThinkProgress unanimously ratified the union’s collective bargaining agreement with the Center for American Progress (click here to read it).
+On July 25, 2016, the editorial employees at ThinkProgress unanimously ratified the union’s first collective bargaining agreement with the Center for American Progress (click here to read it).

 In the first year of the contract almost a third of the bargaining unit will receive increases of between 9% and 20%, and the average increase for the bargaining unit will be 6%.
 In addition to the very significant pay increases, the agreement includes provisions on just cause, editorial independence, severance pay, revenue sharing, preserving health benefits and paid time off.